airpair/life-of-web-component-a-quick-post/post.md

 ## Conclusion ##
 From this post we have learnt the life of web component.
 We have now understood how a web component fits in to the current state of web application development.There are many other feature that need focus while learning web component development, But I have focused on writing a quick article to grasp the highlights of web component specification.

-Finally an appeal to the readers, If you like and got some knowledge on Web Component do share it with your network as,
+Finally an appeal to the readers, *If you like and got some knowledge on Web Component do share it with your network as*,
 > ***There is no wealth like knowledge,and no poverty like ignorance***.